Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 • Computational functions like focus-stacking and high-resolution images

-• Editing software like Photoshop has similar options like HDR functions
+• Editing software like Photoshop has similar options to HDR functions

 • Various camera and image editing techniques for more creative results